gaelic-ghost/textforspeech

 style: .compact

 .compactassumes more visual context and says less.
-It drops the broad line-based spoken-code expansion and keeps common shapes terse, such asfoo()->foo,#123->123, and--help->help..balancedis the default general-purpose mode.
-It keeps spoken-code expansion for code-like lines and speaks common references more explicitly, such asfoo()->foo function,#123->issue 123,--help->double tack help,WorkerRuntime.swift:42->Worker Runtime dot swift at line 42, andWorkerRuntime.swift:42:7->Worker Runtime dot swift line 42 column 7..explicitis the audio-first mode.
-It keeps the same line-based spoken-code expansion as.balanced, but uses more narrated phrasing for common coding-agent shapes, such asfoo()->foo function call,#123->issue number 123, and--help->long flag help.
+It drops the broad line-based spoken-code expansion, keeps common shapes terse, and keeps::silent, such asfoo()->foo,#123->123, and--help->help..balancedis the default general-purpose mode.
+It keeps spoken-code expansion for code-like lines, keeps::silent, and speaks common references more explicitly, such asfoo()->foo function,#123->issue 123,--help->double tack help,WorkerRuntime.swift:42->Worker Runtime dot swift at line 42, andWorkerRuntime.swift:42:7->Worker Runtime dot swift line 42 column 7..explicitis the audio-first mode.
+It keeps the same line-based spoken-code expansion as.balanced, but uses more narrated phrasing for common coding-agent shapes and says::asdouble colon, such asfoo()->foo function call,#123->issue number 123, and--help->long flag help.

 The built-in speech layer also expands common numeric scalar shorthands, currency amounts, and measurement suffixes, so tokens such as f32 become float thirty two, $9.39 becomes nine dollars and thirty-nine cents, 42 km becomes forty-two kilometers, 64Gbps becomes sixty four gigabits per second, and combinations such as cosF32 become cosine float thirty two.